 There are many ways to configure networking for a jail.
 The following example demonstrates running a jail using a loopback address (e.g. 127.0.0.3) that can access the internet via a NAT rule configured using Packet Filter.
 This example assumes Packet Filter is not configured on this host.

-If pf was already enabled on the host, run pf -d to disable it first.
-Also verify other rules do not interfere with the NAT rule.
+If Packet Filter was already enabled on the host, run pf -d to disable it first.
+Also verify other rules do not interfere with this NAT rule.

 That's it - this jail can now be used to build ports.